willross606/responsive-youtube/README.md

 ...

-...where 'your-api-key' is the Youtube Data API key you (you can get one free by [signing up here](https://developers.google.com/youtube/v3/getting-started))
+...where 'your-api-key' is the Youtube Data API key you (you can get one free by [signing up here](https://developers.google.com/youtube/v3/getting-started)).

+## How it works
+On pageload the plugin identifies any Youtube embeds on the page and then queries the Youtube Data API to find the correct aspect ratio of each video.
+It then wraps the Youtube iFrame in a correcly-proportioned <div> and injects a small amount of CSS into the page which makes the iFrame match the dimensions of the <div>.

+## FAQs
+- Why not just use [fitvids.js](http://fitvidsjs.com/)?
+Fitvids makes videos responsive, but assumes that all videos are in the same aspect ratio.
+This means that videos in non-16:9 aspect ratios (such as videos shot in portrait on a phone) have black bars added around them to make them fit the 16:9 size.
+If you are sure all the videos you embed will be 16:9, then you should definitely use fitvid.js instead.
+If you want to banish the black bars from non-standard Youtube videos then this plugin is here to help.